bluesky/databroker/doc/source/v2/user/index.rst

 --------------

-When databroker is first imported, it searches for Catalogs on your system, typically provided by a Python package or configuartion file that you or an administrator installed.
+When databroker is first imported, it searches for Catalogs on your system, typically provided by a Python package or configuration file that you or an administrator installed.

 .. ipython:: python